How to fix a burst pipe

 If you already have home contents insurance, give your provider a call and make sure you understand what your policy covers.

 Most buildings insurance policies cover water damage as standard.
 This covers the repairing of the leak and any damage it has caused but is unlikely to cover finding the leak.
 Check your policy as to whether “trace and access” is included.
 Contents insurance should also cover the cost of replacing items ruined by water damage and the cost of repairs e.g. redecorating.

 And if you don’t already have cover, or are up for renewal, get protected.
 Our insurance broker partners at APlan insurance have over 50 years experience of finding the best value home insurance cover that covers your needs.
 If you haven’t got cover, you might want to speak to them today on 08000 325935 or read more about how they can help here

-There are steps consumers can take to prevent frozen pipes and minimise the damage in the unfortunate event of a burst pipe.
+There are steps you can take to stop pipes freezing and minimise the damage if a pipe does burst.

 - Keep your heating on at regular intervals.